 Degree Plan Information for 2020-2021 Academic Year

-Students pursuing the Retailing and Consumer Science degree must complete the following requirements in addition to the university core requirements and general college requirements.
+Students pursuing a major in Construction Management must complete the following requirements in addition to the university core and general college requirements.